hashicorp/packer/website/source/docs/builders/qemu.html.markdown

 * `format` (string) - Either "qcow2" or "img", this specifies the output format of the virtual machine image.
 This defaults to "qcow2".

+* `floppy_files` (array of strings) - A list of files to place onto a floppy disk that gets attached when Packer powers up the VM.
+This is most useful for unattended Windows installs, which look for an `Autounattend.xml` file on removable media.
+By default no floppy will be attached.
+All files listed in this setting get placed into the root directory of the floppy and teh floppy is attached as the first floppy device.
+Currently, no support exists for sub-directories.

 * `headless` (bool) - Packer defaults to building virtual machines by launching a GUI that shows the console of the machine being built.
   When this value is set to true, the machine will start without a console.